-A scientific theory summarizes a hypothesis or group of hypotheses that have been supported with repeated testing.

-A scientific theory summarizes a hypothesis or group of hypotheses that have been supported with repeated testing.
+Every scientific theory starts as a hypothesis.
+According to the Merriam-Webster Dictionary, a hypothesis is an idea that hasn't been proven yet.
 If enough evidence accumulates to support a hypothesis, it moves to the next step — known as a theory — in the scientific method and becomes accepted as a valid explanation of a phenomenon.

 A scientific theory is not the end result of the scientific method; theories can be proven or rejected, just like hypotheses.
 Theories can be improved or modified as more information is gathered so that the accuracy of the prediction becomes greater over time.